The Man Who Died Twice successfully crowdfunded with 121 backers and just under $9500.

 131,000 words and about 8 months later, I’ve finally finished five new cases, all quite unique in their manner, but all revolving around initial corpses being discovered in the Thames.

-As I mentioned earlier, I’m well into production of producing the first case that I wrote for the game, the Man Who Died Twice as an interactive graphic novel.
-The comic format version will play very similar to the mobile app, with the player choosing which parts of the story they investigate and read, all the while trying to solve the mystery and identify the murderer of the story.
+The Man Who Died Twice book is an interactive graphic novel.
+The comic format version plays quite similar to the mobile app, with the player choosing which parts of the story to investigate and read, all the while trying to solve the mystery and identify the murderer of the story.

-Here are a couple of pencil panels of the graphic novel in progress, illustration by Diego Garavano.
+And here, a couple of pencil panels of the graphic novel during production progress, illustration by Diego Garavano.

 Perhaps if the Man Who Died Twice graphic novel does well, I’ll bring additional cases from the Thames series to life in the comicbook medium.